badewanne89/moveez/README.md

 # Stack
 This app consists of multiple microservices, all based on [Express](https://expressjs.com/).
 They can be found in the `services` directory.
 To deploy and run the services we are using [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) and [helm](https://helm.sh).
-Currently we have no database, but we want to use CosmosDB.
+Our data is managed by [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction).

 # Run
 ## Monitoring